Epstein–Barr virus–associated lymphoproliferative diseases: Epstein–Barr virus–associated plasma cell myeloma

 Plasma cell myeloma (PCM, also termed multiple myeloma), is a common cancer in which malignant plasma cells infiltrate the bone marrow or form soft tissue masses termed plasmacytomas.
 Rarely, EBV may be associated with this disease, particularly in individuals with an Immunodeficiency (e.g. HIV/AIDS, history of organ transplantation) or chronic inflammation (e.g. rheumatoid arthritis).
 EBV positivity is more common in the plasmacytoma rather than bone marrow infiltration form of PCM.
-Tissues involved in EBV+ PCM typically show foci of EBV+ cells with the appearance of rapidly proliferating (e.g. high mitotic index) immature or poorly differentiated anplastic plasma cells.
+Tissues involved in EBV+ PCM typically show foci of EBV+ cells with the appearance of rapidly proliferating (e.g. high mitotic index) immature or poorly differentiated anaplastic plasma cells.
 The cells express products of EBV genes such as EBER which suggest that EBV is in a restricted latency II phase.
 Although derived from B cells, these cells express plasma cell rather than B cell markers.
 The role of EBV in the development and progression of EBV+ PCM is unknown.
 EBER-positive patients with the localized plasmacytoma form of PCM are more likely to progress to the infiltrative (i.e. systemic) form of PCM compared to individuals with EBV- disease.
 The disorder has been treated with surgical removal in cases with one or two isolated plasmacytoma masses, radiation to isolated plasmacytoma tumor masses, and systemic chemotherapy (e.g. a doxorubicin, dexamethasone, and thalidomide regimen).
 However, post-therapeutic recurrence of the disease is common.